Frequently Asked Questions

 If accepted in the MSU MPAS Program, can I select any of my own rotations during my clinical year?

 The program's Clinical Coordinator schedules the core clinical curriculum.
-Students are not required to find their own rotations.
-Students have two elective rotations and may work with the clinical coordiator in selecting those.
+Students are not required to solicit rotations.
+Students have two elective rotations and may work with the clinical coordinator in selecting those.

 Where do clinical rotations take place?

 Many clinical rotations are located throughout Mississippi and neighboring states.
 Students are able to request rotations in other areas, but all clinical sites must be verified by the Physician Assistant Program.
-All students may be required to travel out of the Meridian area for clinical rotations and will be responsible for housing.
+All students may be required to travel out of the Meridian area for clinical rotations and will be responsible for housing and/or related costs.